philipperemy/keras-tcn/README.md

 - `kernel_initializer`: Initializer for the kernel weights matrix (Conv1D).
 - `use_batch_norm`: Whether to use batch normalization in the residual layers or not.
 - `use_layer_norm`: Whether to use layer normalization in the residual layers or not.
-- `use_weight_norm`: Whether to use layer normalization in the residual layers or not.
+- `use_weight_norm`: Whether to use weight normalization in the residual layers or not.
 - `kwargs`: Any other arguments for configuring parent class Layer.
 For example "name=str", Name of the model.
 Use unique names when using multiple TCN.

 ### Input shape